Bagoum/danmokou-bruh/Danmokou.BRuH.LICENSE.md

-All source code in the BRuH submodule is distributed under the GNU GPL v3.
+All source code in the BRuH submodule is distributed under the GNU GPL v3, provided at the end of this file.
+Source code is present in the folder Scripts and Dialogue/Scripts.

-Source code is present in the folders Scripts and Dialogue/Scripts.
+If you are making use of this project, please reproduce this license file or link to it ([Github link](https://github.com/Bagoum/danmokou-bruh/blob/master/Danmokou.BRuH.LICENSE.md)).